marler8997/ziglibc/README.md

 An exploration on creating a libc implementation in Zig.

+"libc" includes implementations for the C Standard and the Posix Standard.

 # Thoughts

 I'd like a common codebase that can create libc headers that emulate various libc implementations.